 - Should women aged 20 to 24 years old continue to have cervical screening prior to raising the age for screening?

-- What should happen for women aged 20 to 24 years old who have had abnormal smears?
+- What should happen for women 20 to 24 years of age who have had an abnormal cervical screening test?

-- When the age is raised to 25, what should happen for women aged 20 to 24 years old who have already started screening?
+- When the start age is raised to 25 years, what should happen for women aged 20 to 24 years old who have already started screening?

-- When the age is raised to 25, what should happen for women aged 20 to 24 years old who have had an abnormal smear?
+- When the age is raised to 25 years, what should happen for women aged 20 to 24 years old who have an abnormal screening test?

 - Are there any exceptions to this guidance?

-- Will the change in start age mean that there will be an increase in women between 25 and 30 years being diagnosed with cervical cancer?
+- Will the change in start age for cervical screening mean that there will be an increase in women between 25 and 30 years being diagnosed with cervical cancer?

-- If screening of under-25s could pick up just one case early, wouldn’t this be worth it?
+- If screening women under 25 years could pick up just one case early, wouldn’t this be worth it?